 The Blue Mountains is densely populated by oil bearing Eucalyptus trees.
-The atmosphere is filled with finely dispersed droplets of oil, which, in combination with dust particles and water vapor, scatter short-wave length rays of light which are predominantly blue in color.
+The atmosphere is filled with finely dispersed droplets of oil, which, in combination with dust particles and water vapour, scatter short-wave length rays of light which are predominantly blue in colour.
 The Greater Blue Mountains was inscribed on the World Heritage List in 2000 and was one of 15 World Heritage places included in the National Heritage List on 21 May 2007.

 The Three Sisters is the Blue Mountains’ most spectacular landmark:

 Walk to Three Sisters Walk to Three Sisters View from walk to Three Sisters Rock formations

 Taking the Scenic Skyway, the rainforest canopy can be observed through the glass floor of the gondola that is suspended 270 meters above the forest.
 You can see the Katoomba Falls, the Three Sisters, and Jamison Valley.